em77/mastermind/README.md

 position.
 The order of the key pegs is meaningless.
 It is up to the codebreaker to find the meaning behind the key pegs and solve the code in as few turns as possible.

+To run the game, enter `ruby controller.rb` at your command-line.